-2. Adjustment of Impact Fees for Inflation: As previously noted, impact fee rates have not been changed since 2014.
-If the City wants impact fees to keep pace with the increased cost of construction, the Recreational Facilities Impact Fees denoted in Table 2 of the attached ordinance would need to be increased by 33.72% to reflect inflation from July 2014 to January 2025.
-Similarly, the Transportation Facilities Impact Fees denoted in Table 3 of the attached ordinance would need to be increased by 26.11%, to reflect the rate of inflation for highway construction costs from July 2015 to March 2025.
+- In summary, the City currently charges transportation and recreational impact fees for new residential development; however, transportation impact fees are waived for new dwelling units created via the conversion of existing buildings within the Central Business Performance District.
+No impact fees are assessed to new commercial or industrial development as said fees are waived per a 2017 ordinance amendment.
+Also, no school impact fees are assessed to new residential development in either the Concord or Merrimack Valley school districts as debt service which expanded education capacity to serve new growth has been extinguished.
+Funding in the amount of \$200,000 is currently proposed in FY2030 of the Capital Improvement Program for a comprehensive update to the impact fee ordinance. - 2.
+The Planning Board discussed impact fees at the meeting on April 16, 2025, and continued the discussion to May 21, 2025, with the directive to staff to obtain fee information for other New Hampshire jurisdictions. - 3.
+Subsequently, staff obtained said information from Dover, Keene, Manchester, and Nashua, noting that Keene does not have impact fees.
+The information is attached. - 4.
+Adjustment of Impact Fees for Inflation: As previously noted, impact fee rates have not been changed since 2014.
+If the City wants impact fees to keep pace with the increased cost of construction, the Recreational Facilities Impact Fees denoted in Table 1 of the attached ordinance would need to be increased by 33.72% to reflect inflation from July 2014 to January 2025.
+Similarly, the Transportation Facilities Impact Fees denoted in Table 2 of the attached ordinance would need to be increased by 26.11%, to reflect the rate of inflation for highway construction costs from July 2015 to March 2025.
 (Note that the time frames for the two fee updates vary because different indexes are used, as specified by the ordinance.)
-Please see Tables 2 and 3 below which denote current fees, as well as potential fees as adjusted for inflation (shown in the gray highlighted column).
+Please see Tables 1 and 2 below which denote current fees, as well as potential fees as adjusted for inflation (shown in the gray highlighted column).
+Any potential changes to the impact fee ordinance as might be requested by City Council will require preparation of ordinance amendments by staff, which, in turn, would be provided to City Council and set for public hearing.

+rable i Recreational i acintics impact i ces

-Type of New Development Recreational Facilities Impac Fee Variable Unit (Current) Recreational Facilities Impac Fee Variable Unit (Adjusted for Inflation 2014-2025 by 33.72%) Variable Unit Single-family residence \$1,093.56 \$1,462.31 Dwelling unit Townhouse/duplex \$1,063.50 \$1,422.11 Dwelling unit Multi-unit/apartment (other than townhouses or duplexes) \$664.46 \$888.52 Dwelling unit Mobile home \$998.55 \$1,335.26 Dwelling unit
+Type of New Development Recreational Facilities Recreational Facilities Variable Unit

+Impac Fee Variable Impac Fee Variable

+Unit (Current) Unit (Adjusted for

+Inflation 2014-2025 by

+33.72%)

+Single-family residence \$1,093.56 \$1,462.31 Dwelling unit

+Townhouse/duplex \$1,063.50 \$1,422.11 Dwelling unit

+Multi-unit/apartment (other than \$664.46 \$888.52 Dwelling unit

+townhouses or duplexes)

+Mobile home \$998.55 \$1,335.26 Dwelling unit